Alok-g25/appNews/README.md

 # appNews
-using Reactjs, bootstrap and using news api
+creating a NewsApp using news api, bootstrap and reactjs